thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/transfiguration.md

 ---
+collection: Harrypedia
-title: "Transfiguration"
+title: Transfiguration
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Considered a branch of [magic], this may be the least explained and most